 Teenager Sonita Alizadeh is an Afghan activist who has been vocal against forced and child marriages.

-Melati and Isabel Wijsen has been campaigning against the usage of single-use plastics at the age of 10 and 12 respectively.
+Melati and Isabel Wijsen have been campaigning against the usage of single-use plastics at the age of 10 and 12 respectively.

-Many other children and teenagers like Jamie Margolin, Shawn DeAngelo, Asean Johnson, Katie Eder and a lot more has played an important role in the respective activism towards the betterment of our world.
+Many other children and teenagers like Jamie Margolin, Shawn DeAngelo, Asean Johnson, Katie Eder and a lot more have played an important role in the respective activism towards the betterment of our world.

-These kids has put many adults to shame.
+These kids have put many adults to shame.
 Simply said, they are merely speaking for what they know, and what they love.

-If we look into adults, many many doesn’t even understand what they have fought for, or they dont even bother to know.
+If we look into adults, many don’t even understand what they have fought for, or they don’t even bother to know.

-Reverting back to the MBPP councillor that has criticised the actions of children participating in the protest, she must not forgot the current government leaders are the ones that was part of the Bersih protest who brought kids along.
+Returning to the MBPP councillor that has criticised the actions of children participating in the protest, she must not forget the current government leaders are the ones that were part of the Bersih protest who brought kids along.

-They were also the ones who had kids in programmes that promotes Penang Transport Master Plan.
+They were also the ones who had kids in programmes that promoted the Penang Transport Master Plan.

 Instead of speaking against children, they should teach kids to walk their talk.
 And be fair towards their words.

-As a matter of fact, kids already has access towards the many issues of the world through the powers of internet and social media.
+As a matter of fact, kids already have access to the many issues of the world through the powers of the internet and social media.
 According to research, kids have been spending more than four hours a day looking at screens.
-We have already lost the ability to keep the anything away from them.
-Worst is, the internet is flooded of negativity and fake information.
+We have already lost the ability to keep anything away from them.
+Worst is, the internet is flooded with negativity and fake information.
 Instead of shielding it away from them, we educate them the truth.